DoubleBB/bb_rs_erasure/README.md

   This implementation use systematic generator matrices, so the first k bytes of the output n bytes are always the same as the input k bytes.
-  So encoding practically means to produce n-k bytes to the input message. somethins these n-k bytes are called forward error correction info.
+  So encoding practically means to produce n-k bytes to the input message.
+  Sometimes these n-k bytes are called forward error correction (FEC) info.

   Due to properties of Reed-Solomon code, any k bytes of the codeword may be used to re-create all the n bytes of the whole codeword,